shymega/jvm-rs/README.md

 ## Community

-There is no current community around this yet.

-When development starts fully, I _might_ make an IRC channel - probably on Freenode.
+There is a IRC channel for this project on Freenode under the channel "#jvm-rs".

 ## Status of development